 - 9.1 In general, you should always discuss any concerns the school may have with the child's parents.
 They need to know that you are worried about their child.
-However, you should not discuss your concerns if you believe that this would place the child at greater risk or lead to loss of evidence for a police investigation. - 9.2 If you make a decision not to discuss your concerns with the child's parents or carers, this must be recorded in the child's Safeguarding file with a full explanation for your decision and the reason for this decision. - 9.3 It is important to record and consider the child's wishes and feelings, as part of planning what action to take in relation to concerns about their welfare.
-Capturing the lived experience of the child is paramount to ensure that actions remain child-centred (See Appendix document) Supporting Families Enhancing Futures (SFEF) model to capture the child's lived experience and their own words when possible. - 9.4 When talking to children, you should take account of their age, understanding and preferred language, which may not be English.
-It is also important to consider how a SEND child may need support in communicating.
+However, you should not discuss your concerns if you believe that this would place the child at greater risk or lead to loss of evidence for a police investigation. - 9.2 If you make a decision not to discuss your concerns with the child's parents or carers, this must be recorded in the child's Safeguarding file with a full explanation for your decision and the reason for this decision.

-- 9.5 How you talk to a child will also depend on the substance and seriousness of the concerns.
+- 9.3 It is important to record and consider the child's wishes and feelings, as part of planning what action to take in relation to concerns about their welfare.
+Capturing the lived experience of the child is paramount to ensure that actions remain child centred.
+Systemic Practice is a way of working in partnership with children and young people and families to help them improve outcomes and address issues which prevent them from thriving.
+Systemic Practice does this by seeking to understand the relationships between family members, and between the family and their wider networks to help professionals understand why the family works the way it does.
+(Intro to Systemic Practice) it remains important to capture the child's lived experience and their own words when possible. - 9.4 When talking to children, you should take account of their age, understanding and preferred language, which may not be English.
+It is also important to consider how a SEND child may need support in communicating. - 9.5 How you talk to a child will also depend on the substance and seriousness of the concerns.
 You may need to seek advice from the Integrated Front Door or the police to ensure that neither the safety of the child nor any subsequent investigation is jeopardised. - 9.6 If concerns have arisen as a result of information given by a child, it is important to reassure the child but not to promise confidentiality. - 9.7 It is expected that you discuss your concerns with the parents and seek their agreement to making a referral to the Integrated Front Door, unless you consider that this would place the child at increased risk of significant harm. - 9.8 You do not need the parents' consent to make a referral if you consider the child is in need of protection, although parents will ultimately be made aware of which organisation made the referral.
 If parents refuse to give consent to a referral but you decide to continue, you need to make this clear to the Integrated Front Door (IFD@wirral.gov.uk / 0151 606 2008). - 9.9 If you decide to refer the child without the parents' consent, make sure to record this with a full explanation of your decision. - 9.10 When you make your referral, you should agree with the Integrated Front Door what the child and parents will be told, by whom and when.
 The school as a relevant agency, should be part of discussions with statutory safeguarding partners to agree to the levels for the different types of assessment as part of local arrangements.